 Master of The Salters' Company 2019

-Alan Wordie became a Salter by redemption in 1978 (his younger brothers were elected by patrimony).
+Alan Wordie became a Salter by Redemption in 1978 (his younger brothers were elected by patrimony).
 He joined the Court after being Renter Warden in 2010.
 He is Chairman of the Salters’ Fundraising Steering Group and since 2012 has been Chairman of the Property & Hall Committee, during which period Salters’ Hall was redeveloped and refurbished.
-Alan is delighted to have been elected Upper Warden at Election Day 2018.
+Alan is delighted to have been elected Master at Election Day 2019.

 Alan and Diana have been married for 34 years and their three children (all Salters - Victoria, Rosanna and William) have “flown the nest” which has since been filled with a variety of animals, guinea fowl and recently two colonies of honey bees.

 Alan’s hobbies include bell-ringing (campanology), flying a flex-wing microlight, gardening, research into a Grandfather’s involvement in Antarctica (especially on Shackleton’s Endurance expedition 1914 – 1917) and learning more about this wonderful yet fragile ice covered continent.

 Upper Warden of The Salters' Company 2019

 Elizabeth Nodder was elected to the Livery in 2003.
 She was educated at Benenden, Haileybury and then read medicine at Selwyn College Cambridge, gaining a degree in History of Art in her 3rd year.

 She completed her medical studies at Magdalen College, Oxford, and went on to follow her father’s footsteps as a General Practitioner, training with Dr Chris Anderson near Cambridge.
 She was a rural GP in Dorset until 2017 and continues to work as a GP appraiser and examiner for the Royal College of GPs.
 She has been a member of the Almshouse Committee and the Salters’ Institute Board.